 We'll go about setting up GTM in _app.tsx and then go through the process of connecting locally, and viewing the data being pushed into the GTM container.
 We'll get the bare-bones in place together, so you can continue with the development.

 When I first started working in this area I was surprised to find none of the guides I found went into the amount of detail that I cover in my step-by-step guide, there was no single definitive guide on how to do it.
 What motivated me further towards creating the course was that the official Next.js examples don’t provide real-world insights.
 They only demonstrate how to track 1 thing, what page a user landed on.
 For a real day-to-day use-case this is never enough!

 Every step is supported by a readme, clearly articulated instructions, working code, and sample code.
 I've also included intuitive screenshots to demonstrate more complex points.

 You’ll save a lot of time, I’ve been there working to a fixed deadline with no experience of the quirks of Single Page Applications and GTM — this is the guide I needed when I was starting out, that's why I wrote it.

 Once you’ve learnt what I teach everything will make sense and you’ll realise that it’s not that scary.
 Even if it doesn't make sense at first, through trial and error and my working code examples. you'll work it out.

 You’ll gain specialist skills that your peers probably won’t have picked up, learning how to set up and configure GTM can be tedious and puts a lot of people off picking it up.
 I’ve done the running around for you, all you have to do is learn from me.

-You'll get access to production ready code that can be adapted to your own use-cases or used as-is.
+You'll get access to production ready code that can be adapted to your own use-cases, or used as-is out of the box.